chrisanthropic/packer-debian2kali-ec2/README.md

 Run packer to create the AMI: `packer build kali.json`

-You now have a fully updated HVM Kali 1.1 AMI available in your AWS EC2 account.
+You now have a fully updated HVM Kali-rolling AMI available in your AWS EC2 account.
 Create an instance with the AMI and SSH in with user `admin`.

 ## AMI
-Or, if you trust us, you can use the public AMI we created with this repo: - ami-c45a71ac
+Or, if you trust us, you can use the public AMI we created with this repo: - ami-c45a71ac (NOTE, this is old Kali 1.7)

 ## Disclaimer
 You're free to use this code however you want but I'm not responsible for anything that happens as a result.
 Please see the license for more details.